spectrocloud/librarium/content/docs/09-registries-and-packs/6-helm-charts.md

       When your registry is protected:

-      * Charts are not synchronized with the Palette console, and you must type Helm chart names and versions when you create Cluster Profiles.
+      * Charts are not synchronized with Palette, and you must type Helm chart names and versions when you create Cluster Profiles.
       * The **Last Synced** column in the **Helm Registries** tab displays *n/a*.
    <br />
    <br />